How to Create and Animate an SVG Image Using JavaScript

 Open the optimized SVG file in a text editor and copy its entire content.

-Open the file /www/partials/screens/splash.html
+Open the file `/www/partials/screens/splash.html` in your project.\

-elements (one for light mode and one for dark mode) and replace their contents with your copied SVG code.
+Locate the two `<svg>` elements (one for light mode and one for dark mode) and replace their contents with your copied SVG code.

-Inside the SVG, find all the <path>
+Inside the SVG, find all the `<path>` elements.
+Each `<path>` will have a `fill` attribute (e.g., `fill="#000000"`).\

-attribute with a color of your choice (e.g., stroke="#000000"
+You must also add a `stroke` attribute with a color of your choice (e.g., `stroke="#000000"`).

 Adjust the animation duration by changing: